• Home /

 "My people are destroyed for lack of knowledge."
 (Hosea 4:6) "Therefore My people have gone into captivity, because they have no knowledge."
 (Isaiah 5:13)

-“And this is eternal life: [it means] to know (to perceive, recognize, become acquainted with, and understand) You, the only true and real God, and [likewise] to know Him, Jesus [as the] Christ (the Anointed One, the Messiah), Whom You have sent.”
+"And this is eternal life: it means to know (to perceive, recognize, become acquainted with, and understand) You, the only true and real God, and likewise to know Him, Jesus as the Christ (the Anointed One, the Messiah), Whom You have sent."
 (John 17:3)

 "But grow in the grace and knowledge of our Lord and Savior Jesus Christ."
 (2 Peter 3:18)